isomerpages/isomerpages-govtech/media/technews/_posts/2022-11-30-stack-developer-conference-2022.md

 With the opening up of Singapore following the easing of pandemic restrictions, the event returned in a hybrid format with both in-person and online participants.
 Over 2,500 attendees took part in keynote sessions, plenaries, panel discussion, pre-conference technical workshops and lightning talks from 14-16 November.

-Centered on the theme “Design your Future”, key industry experts shared insights  and covered topics such as building digital trust, cloud technology, datafication, fail-safe app development, smart city, and tech culture and careers.
+Centred on the theme “Design your Future”, key industry experts shared insights  and covered topics such as building digital trust, cloud technology, datafication, fail-safe app development, smart city, and tech culture and careers.

 Minister for Communications and Information Josephine Teo, delivered the opening address on the first day of the conference, noting that in Singapore today “99 per cent of all transactions between citizens and government can be completed digitally from end-to-end, anytime and anywhere”.